 The University of Toronto (the University) has been using remote proctoring platforms, such as ProctorU for several years.
 ProctorU has been carefully assessed by the University and complies with privacy

-ACT Major Projects – Update There is currently an ongoing RFx review of Online Proctoring Solutions for the Academic Toolbox.
-Please see the Academic & Collaborative Technologies (ACT) Major Projects
+ARC Major Projects – Update There is currently an ongoing RFx review of Online Proctoring Solutions for the Academic Toolbox.
+Please see the Academic, Research & Collaborative Technologies (ARC) Major

 The following are suggested readings as a research-informed introduction to theory and practice of online learning.
 Community of Inquiry: Theoretical framework represents a process of creating a deep and meaningful